Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

 The pins for this usermod are defined while configuration (Webpage or JSON)

 If you want to connect a relay, search for the appropriate circuit on the web.
-By default, the relays are set to LowActive.
-To reverse this, there is a corresponding define (GEOGAB_ACTIVEHIGH).
+By default, the relays are set to LowActive (invert).
+You can change this in the relay configuration at any time.
 Please also note: https://github.com/Aircoookie/WLED/wiki/Control-a-relay-with-WLED

 Pinsetting ON a D1 Mini Device (as an example):
   - D0 (GPIO 16): Relay 1